meredithbartel/IT1025/README.md

 ### Internet Programming
 #### Components of a URL
 #### World Wide Web Consortium
+Tim Berners-lee is the inventor of the world wide web.
+He invented it in 1989.
+The W3C means the World Wide Web Consortium creates standards to ensure the success and long-term growth of the Web.
+Web of devices ensures a standard so that any device can access the internet whether it be a computer, phone, car, printer etc.
 ### Software Development
 #### Algorithms
 A variable - spam ham and eggs are variable names often used in python on the Monte Python sketch.
 Similar to foo and bar in other languages.
 A variable is a name that holds values.